DamianMacG/Microservices-Blog/README.md

 # Microblog

 Microblog is a simple blog-style application built using microservices architecture, focusing on asynchronous communication between services.
-It allows users to post articles and leave comments.
+It allows users to post articles and leave comments that are moderated for approval.

 ## Features